 Blog-Reference and Blog-Reference

-Paul Krugman tells the story the people like to hear: “There have been many ‘news analysis’ pieces asking why Republicans have changed their views on deficit spending.
+Paul Krugman tells the story that people like to hear: “There have been many ‘news analysis’ pieces asking why Republicans have changed their views on deficit spending.
 But let’s be serious: Their views haven’t changed at all.
 They never really cared about debt and deficits; it was a fraud all along. ...
 However, pretending to care about the deficit served several useful political purposes.
 It was a way to push for cuts in social programs.
 It was also a way to hobble Obama’s presidency.”

 Paul Krugman tells the old story of sneaky/corrupt politicians and effectively distracts from the incompetence/corruption of political economists.